Public Administration Careers in Emergency Management

 Employees with specific emergency management skills and applicable education and training can be highly compensated.
 Some examples of the highest paying industries for emergency management professionals include:

-Scientific Research and Development
+Scientific Research and Development3 $100,150 annual mean wage

-Waste Treatment and Disposal
+Waste Treatment and Disposal3 $89,820 annual mean wage

-Medical and Surgical Hospitals
+Medical and Surgical Hospitals3 $81,210 annual mean wage

 Emergency Management Qualifications

 Although some smaller municipalities may consider applicants with only a high school diploma, most crisis management and disaster response agencies prefer candidates with extensive learning and/or experience in the field of emergency management.
-According to the American Job Center Network, 15 percent of emergency management directors in the United States have at least a master’s degree.**** Certain federal emergency management administration positions might also require a master’s degree or higher for promotions and/or paygrade advancements.
+According to the American Job Center Network, 15 percent of emergency management directors in the United States have at least a master’s degree.4 Certain federal emergency management administration positions might also require a master’s degree or higher for promotions and/or paygrade advancements.

-*** Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2014-15 Edition, Emergency Management Directors, on the Internet at http://www.bls.gov/oes/current/oes119161.htm (visited April 01, 2014).
+3. Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2014-15 Edition, Emergency Management Directors, on the Internet at https://www.bls.gov/oes/current/oes119161.htm (visited April 01, 2014).